tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 delays or failures.

-The current recommended values for a small Tahoe grid are to renew the leases once a week, and to give each lease a duration of 31 days.
+The current recommended values for a small Tahoe grid are to renew the leases once a week, and give each lease a duration of 31 days.
+In the current release, there is not yet a way to create a lease with a different duration, but the server can use the ``expire.override_lease_duration`` configuration setting to increase or decrease the effective duration (when the lease is processed) to something other than 31 days.

 Renewing leases can be expected to take about one second per file/directory, depending upon the number of servers and the network speeds involved.
-Note that in the current release, the server code enforces a 31 day lease duration: there is not yet a way for the client to request a different duration (however the server can use the "expire.override_lease_duration" configuration setting to increase or decrease the effective duration to something other than 31 days).

 Client-side Renewal
 ===================